Akpamit25/React-Helloworld/README.md

-# Getting Started with Create React App
+UC1 : Created a Helloworld React App to display "Hello World"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).